 A Cultural Resources Assessment (Phase I archaeological survey) was conducted by Environmental Research Group, LLC (ERG) at the Site in August and September 2021.
 The ERG assessment included an intensive pedestrian survey and subsurface testing by qualified archaeologists.
 Subsurface testing was conducted by the excavation of shovel test probes placed at 20-meter intervals along a grid of the Phase 3 expansion area and the proposed honor guard building area.
 No cultural materials were identified during the pedestrian survey or recovered during subsurface testing.
-Based on the results of the pedestrian survey and subsurface testing area and honor guard building area are unlikely to contain subsurface archaeological resources.
+Based on the results of the pedestrian survey and subsurface testing, ERG concluded the proposed Phase 3 expansion area and honor guard building area are unlikely to contain subsurface archaeological resources.